EdexcelComputer ScienceExam Board Revision

 Exam Questions

-Describe and explain the concept of object-oriented programming.
+Describe and explain the purpose of functions in programming.
 [6 marks]

 6 marks